VeryEpicKebap/system8088/README.md

-// system8088
+# system8088

-a minimal operating system for 32-bit x86 platforms.
+A "modern" operating system for the Intel 8088/8086 line of CPUs.